The Gospel In Ruth

 Beautifully Broken

 Beautifully Broken is a journey through 2 Corinthians, Paul’s most personal and vulnerable letter.
-Writing to a church riddled with conflict, confusion, and spiritual immaturity, Paul doesn’t sugarcoat the mess—but he also doesn’t give up on them.
+Writing to a church riddled with conflict, confusion, and spiritual immaturity, Paul doesn’t sugarcoat the mess—but he also doesn’t give up.
 Instead, he reminds them (and us) that God does His most powerful work through weakness, humility, and honesty.
-In a world obsessed with appearances and strength, 2 Corinthians offers a radically different vision: a church that may be cracked and imperfect, yet is still called, loved, and useful in the hands of a gracious God.
+In a world obsessed with appearances and strength, 2 Corinthians offers a radically different vision: a church that may be cracked and imperfect, yet it is still called, loved, and useful in the hands of a gracious God.
 Pastor Alf will work verse-by-verse through 2 Corinthians beginning Sun, Oct 5.